gwyatt40/Engineering_4_Notebook/README.md

 - Tried using an exit() function and failed. break is the command to end the loop and exit.
 - while True loop keeps program from ending as soon as number is generated.
 ### Helpful links:
-- I based my code around [this example](https://stackoverflow.com/questions/47560026/how-to-get-python-3-to-use-enter-as-an-input/47560057) from Stack Overflow.
+- I based my code around [this discussion](https://stackoverflow.com/questions/47560026/how-to-get-python-3-to-use-enter-as-an-input/47560057) from Stack Overflow.

+### Python Program 01 Calculator (Hello Functions
+### Filename: python_calculator1.py
+### Description:
+ Create a calculator that, when given two numbers, can carry out five operations (add, subtract, multiply, divide, modulo)